HIGH DEFINITION BROWS LIMITED

 14.6.1 The Business Customer may also request this remedy, if the Company is notified in writing at least five (5) working days prior to the delivery date of the Training Course.

-188.8.131.52 Subject to availability, permitted changes to Training Course bookings cannot be guaranteed.
-Changes requested by the Account Holder within twenty one (21) days of the delivery date of the Training Course may result in an administrative charge of £70.00.
+22.214.171.124 Subject to availability, permitted changes to Training Course dates cannot be guaranteed.
+Changes to course dates requested by the Account Holder within twenty one (21) days of the delivery date of the Training Course may result in an additional administrative charge of £70.00+VAT.

 14.8 Cancellation of an individual Contract can occur without cancellation of the Business Customer’s Account, except where the Contract applies to an Opening Order in which case the Account shall be Terminated immediately upon cancellation of the Contract.